What You Need to Know About Rhinoplasty

 Consult a Qualified Plastic Surgeon

-Plastic surgeons should be certified by the American Board of Plastic Surgery.
-Facial plastic surgeons should be certified by the American Board of Facial Plastic and Reconstructive Surgery.
+Before deciding on rhinoplasty, be sure to discuss treatment options with a board-certified plastic surgeon.
+Plastic surgeons do their residency training in general surgery followed by a fellowship in plastic surgery, and should be certified by the American Board of Plastic Surgery.
 Board certification assures you that your surgeon has had extensive training and is up to date on new technology and techniques.

 About the Reviewer of This Article